Add products

 Access level ID: The unique identifier that determines which features are unlocked after purchase.
 If all paid users in your app get access to the same features, you can use the default access level:

-If the product is not a subscription, use the following options:- Lifetime: Use a lifetime period for products that unlock the premium features of the app forever.
+- Lifetime: Use a lifetime period for the products that unlock the premium features of the app forever.

-- Non-Subscriptions: For products that are not subscriptions and therefore have no duration, use non-subscriptions.
-These can unlock additional features.
+- Non-Subscriptions: For the products that are not subscriptions and therefore have no duration, use non-subscriptions.
+These can be unlocked for additional features, consumable products, etc.

 - Consumables: Consumable items can be purchased multiple times.
-They can be used up during the life of the application.
+They could be used up during the life of the application.
 Examples are in-game currency and extras.
-Note that consumable products don't affect access levels.
+Please consider that consumable products don’t affect access levels.

 - Add store details.
 Choose your store: